Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

 - To respond to mounting market and financial pressures and opportunities.
 For example, consolidation among the ocean carriers has brought pressure on individual ports to make investments to handle larger ships and remain competitive, while port sustainability and energy transition present unique opportunities for merged ports.
 Corporatized port authorities might resort to mergers to improve their financial status.

 While port authority mergers have become a clear trend, many attempts have failed.
 For example, the adjacent ports of Los Angeles and Long Beach never succeeded in merging despite several attempts.
 This case shows the necessity of having a transparent process involving all stakeholders, and economic studies that identify clear benefits to both sides.
-A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, which can enhance their performance.
+A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, enhancing their performance.